 In Babylon 5, when Londo rather abruptly tells Morden and hisassociates that he wishes to end their (implied contractual) relationship, Morden rather calmly accepts this, and does some final "settling up with him", demarcating areas of the galaxy where the Centauri were and were not allowed to conquer.
 Later he seeks and finds a way to reel Londo back in, however.

 In MythQuest, a mysterious knight challenges the court of Camelot to a test of their honor.
 If he lets one of them cut off his head, will they let him do the same?
 Caradoc accepts, and when Alex, who has taken his place in the story, willingly sets his head upon the bench, the knight is impressed at his courage and honor and releases him.
 This is based on an old Arthurian story-Sir Gawain and the Green Knight.

 In Star Trek: Enterprise, T'Pol has an Arranged Marriage waiting for her back on Vulcan, as per Vulcan custom.
 However, Trip convinces her not to go through with it.
 Later, when the Enterprise goes to Vulcan to cure T'Pol's mind-meld-induced illness, her mother expects her to settle down with Koss, her husband-to-be.
 T'Pol is reluctant.
-However, when Koss promises to use his social standing to save her mother's career in return for T'Pol's hand in marriage.
-T'Pol agrees.
+However, when Koss promises to use his social standing to save her mother's career in return for T'Pol's hand in marriage, T'Pol agrees.
 Then her mother dies, and Koss, seeing that T'Pol doesn't want to be married to him and the original condition no longer applies, releases her from her obligation.

 In Neverwinter Nights 2 expansion pack Mask of the Betrayer, two siblings offer to fight alongside you if you can find their older sister Kaelyn.
 When you bring Kaelyn to them, she asks you to release them from the promise as she doesn't want them being in unnecessary danger.